brgillis/SHE_Validation/doc/prog_psf_lambda.rst

        ratio.
 Or 2. "auto-<N>" where <N> is the number of quantiles (of equal data volume) to automatically divide the data into.
      - Will use default bin limits, as listed above in the `Options`_ section above.
-   * - SHE_Validation_ValidatePsfLambda_snr_bin_limits
-     - As above, but this value applies only to this executable, and takes precedence if supplied.
-     - If a value is supplied to SHE_Validation_snr_bin_limits, that will be used.
-Otherwise, will use default bin limits, as listed above in the `Options`_ section above.

-**NOTE:** Future development is expected to allow specification of bin limits for SED, pixel position, and solar aspect angle.
-This documentation will be updated when this is available.

-See `Bin Definitions <bin_definitions>`_ for the specific definitions of values used for binning.

 If both these arguments are supplied in the pipeline configuration file and the equivalent command-line arguments are set, the command-line